Table of Contents

-Health is one of the most crucial aspects for the well being of man.
+Health is one of the most crucial aspects of the well-being of man.
 Technically, being healthy is a state in which one is fit and devoid of any physical and mental illness.

 Listed below are a few of the reasons why health is important: